 Get our Insider's Guide to Funeral & Cremation to get all the information you need to make informed choices about planning final arrangements for yourself or someone you love.

 Let us show you how planning in advance protects those you love and ensures your service honors your traditions.

 What is shiva?

-In Hebrew, the word “shiva” means seven.
-In the case of , shiva refers to the seven-day mourning period for the immediate family of a loved one who has passed away.
-Shiva is held to create a comforting, supportive environment in which a family can grieve the loss of a parent, sibling, child or other close family member.
-During the seven-day period, family members and friends gather in a home to offer their sympathy and condolences and lend support after the Jewish funeral.
+Shiva is the seven-day mourning period for the immediate family of a Jewish loved one who has passed away.
+The idea behind the custom is to create a comforting, supportive environment for the family to grieve without worrying about anything else.
+During shiva, family and friends gather in someone's home to offer their sympathy and lend support.

-During shiva, mourners typically sit on low stools or boxes while visitors come to offer and condolences.
-Other rituals often depend on which sect of Judaism the family practices.
-This could include forbidding the study of the Torah, refraining from showering or bathing, and abstaining from marital relations.
-In many households, mirrors are covered, mourners do not wear leather shoes or accessories, and men do not shave.
+During shiva, friends, relatives and neighbors visit and offer shiva gifts and condolences.
+Other rituals that might be observed depend on which sect of Judaism the family identifies with.
+This could include forbidding the study of the Torah or refraining from showering or bathing.
+In some households, mirrors are covered, mourners don’t wear leather and men don’t shave.

 Another custom: Visitors usually don't greet the mourning family first.
 Instead, they should wait for mourners to greet them, which allows the family to talk in their own way and on their own time.
 It’s also customary for guests to serve each other, as mourners are not allowed to serve guests.

 What to take or send for shiva

 Visitors typically choose from a small selection of traditional shiva gifts, including:

 Shiva baskets typically contain baked goods, dried fruit, nuts, fresh fruits and chocolates.
 This gift is generally appropriate for all Jewish mourners.